PolySync/misra-rust/MISRA-Rules.md

 ### Rule 15.7

-"All _if ... else_ statements shall be terminated with and _else_ statement."
+"All _if ... else if_ statements shall be terminated with and _else_ statement."

 _This is not strictly enforceable in Rust._